 The M-Plan seeks to coordinate systematic and integrated academic, business and broader civil society input to support government efforts towards breaking the back of poverty and inequality.
 It is also an avenue for giving effect to the Stellenbosch University’s Social Impact objective, particularly with regard to the grand constitutional objective of healing the divisions of the past and transforming structural social relations in society to give effect to the constitutional promise of freeing the potential and improving the quality of life of every citizen.

-The Law Trust Chair in Social Justice is anchored in the triple objectives of responsive research, teaching and social impact.
+The Centre for Social Justice is anchored in the triple objectives of responsive research, teaching and social impact.
 Research includes auditing and integrating existing social justice research and data while generating new knowledge and information where necessary.
 Teaching on the other hand, extends to fostering appropriate knowledge, skills and values among decision-makers that drive public policy, planning and monitoring.

 The Social Justice M-Plan key result areas aim to: